Student Conduct Board

 Conduct Board Selection Forms

 The Office of Student Conduct is pleased to announce that applications to become a member of Binghamton's Student Conduct Board (SCB) are currently available.
 The SCB is an essential element of the student conduct process and presents a very real and positive way for students to become involved in student conduct.
 Applications are only available on B-Engaged.
-To access the application:
+The application packet is available from:

 Student Conduct Board Selection